 KMFA supports many regional arts organizations such as the Austin Symphony Orchestra, Austin Opera, and Texas Performing Arts with on-air and online promotions, co-sponsorships, and interviews with KMFA hosts.
-The Listen Local initiative broadcasts Austin's finest classical music performances, making classical music and cultural events available to all.
-With popular programs like the Fall into Music Instrument Drive and radio camps for kids, KMFA encourages arts education and supports the Central Texas community.
+Our Listen Local initiative broadcasts Austin's finest classical music performances, making classical music and cultural events available to all.
+With popular programs like the Fall Into Music Instrument Drive and radio camps for kids, KMFA encourages arts education and supports the Central Texas community.

 Classical music inspires and restores the human spirit.
 KMFA handcrafts exceptional classical music experiences on-air, online, and in community.

 People and communities embrace the growing place of classical music in their lives.
 KMFA is loved and supported by a growing audience of loyal listeners everywhere.
 It reflects Austin’s distinct cultural lens and is essential to its thriving cultural arts community.
 It is the premier destination for classical music listeners across Texas.
 And, around the world, KMFA enriches and transforms the lives of adventurous classical music lovers.
 KMFA is respected and recognized for building communities of those who love and listen to classical music.

 Listening is at the core of communication and is essential to learning.
 KMFA actively listens to audiences and potential audiences, to artists, educators, partners and supporters, and to music.

 KMFA demonstrates excellence in its product, people, and listener experiences.